 - The current forecast time and equipment requirements to complete the operations (impact quantification in time and resource requirements).

 - Proposed mitigation scenario.

-Based on the construction simulation model results, the client agreed to extend the total duration of the earthworks operation by an additional 50% on top of the original schedule duration and to allow two work shifts per day.
-This essentially saved the project an estimated additional total cost equivalent to 18% of the original total contract value.
+AnyLogic optimization techniques have proven to be good assistants for construction management.
+Based on the construction simulation model results, the client agreed to extend the total duration of the earthworks operation by an additional 50% on top of the original schedule duration, and to allow two work shifts per day.
+This essentially saved the project an estimated additional cost equivalent to 18% of the original total contract value.